KirillGrachev/Minecraft-First-Plugin/Readme.md

 ## Step 1: Setting Up Your Working space
 First of all, if there is no JDK from version 8 to 16 on your computer, we need to download it from the official website.

-### Go to the website and see the page shown in the screenshot below.
+**1. Go to the website and see the page shown in the screenshot below.**
 ![first](https://github.com/user-attachments/assets/a8a7ff91-7e7d-4827-8678-480a56e2f206)

-### After we have gone down on this page, we see links to download 16 JDK.
-We are downloading the newest version of this JDK for our system.
+**2. After we have gone down on this page, we see links to download 16 JDK.
+We are downloading the newest version of this JDK for our system.**
 ![second](https://github.com/user-attachments/assets/f283aa82-7b92-4a2a-b83b-8b1306ba9388)